ajiteshgogoi/touchbase/workers/README.md

-# Touchbase Workers
+# TouchBase Workers

-This directory contains Cloudflare Workers that handle various proxy and authentication tasks for Touchbase.
+This directory contains Cloudflare Workers that handle various proxy and authentication tasks for TouchBase.

 ## Project Structure